wwoast/constantina/docs/INSTALL.md

 detail in shared hosting environments that don't allow you to specify an `INSTANCE` environment variable in configuration.
 Rather than fight your hosting provider, just use the default virtualenv and instance settings.

+#### Other Notes
+Both the `blog` and `forum` webserver configs have special strategies to show a default forum avatar if a user hasn't yet uploaded one.
+The ordering of paths in the Nginx configs is important for that logic to function.